ACR Committee on Training

 - Plan the ACR Educators Conference program

-- Provide input to the ACR Committee on Diversity, Equity and Inclusion (DEI), ACR Annual Meeting Planning Committee (AMPC), and Association for Subspecialty Professors (ASP) in support of rheumatology education and training, with one committee member serving as liaison to each group
+- Provide input to the ACR Diversity, Equity, and Inclusion (DEI) Committee and ACR Annual Meeting Planning Committee (AMPC) in support of rheumatology education and training, with one committee member serving as liaison to each group

-- Oversee the ACR Committee on Training’s five subcommittees, which develop and manage educational resources and programs for rheumatology learners and educators:
+- Oversee the ACR Committee on Training’s five subcommittees

-- E-Learning Subcommittee – develops and manages Rheum2Learn, Rheum4Science, ViP (Pediatrics), and V-FIT: Meet the Professors
+- E-Learning Subcommittee – develops and guides Rheum2Learn, Rheum4Science, ViP (Pediatrics), and V-FIT: Meet the Professors

-- Educator Resources Subcommittee – manages and updates the rheumatology Core Curriculum and rheumatology mini-curriculums
+- Educator Resources Subcommittee – Updates the rheumatology Core Curriculum and reviews rheumatology mini-curriculums

 - Pediatric Training Subcommittee – plans the Pediatric Business Meeting